catalyst-cooperative/pudl-data-release/README.md

     datapkg/pudl-data-release/pudl-eia860-eia923/datapackage.json \
     -o datapkg/pudl-data-release/pudl-merged/
 ```
+Now you should be able to connect to the database (~300 MB) which is stored in
+`sqlite/pudl.sqlite`.

 ### Extract EPA CEMS and convert to Apache Parquet
 If you want to work with the EPA CEMS data, which is much larger, we recommend